Chili Lime Shrimp Tacos With Slaw & Creamy Jalapeno Sauce

 You don’t have to miss Taco Tuesday when you make camping dinner recipes from your favorite Mexican restaurants.
-These Chili Lime Shrimp Tacos get tons of flavor from a simple homemade shrimp taco marinade, a grilled char and finish with a creamy jalapeno lime sauce.
+These Chili Lime Shrimp Tacos get tons of flavor from a simple homemade shrimp taco marinade, a grilled char and finish with a creamy jalapeno sauce.

 I use shredded cabbage slaw and peeled and deveined shrimp to eliminate a lot of work for myself.
-If you choose to buy a head of cabbage, you’ll need to shred it.
+If you choose to buy a head of green cabbage, you’ll need to shred it.
 If you purchase un-prepped shrimp, you’ll need to devein them and remove the shells and tails.

 You’ll also need to mince garlic, dice jalapeno, chop cilantro, zest and juice a lime.